taunsquared/graphic-novel-thesis/ComicBookScript/2019-02-09_Script-Milestone2.md

 Asoka: **"Me?
 Why would you do that?"**

-Serena: **"You're generation is the first to grow up with mechapets...and you need a mechapet if you're going to wear it."**
+Serena: **"Your generation is the first to grow up with mechapets...and you need a mechapet if you're going to wear it."**

 Asoka: **"Wear what?"**